Google Contacts now allows users to add and edit contacts from the sidebar - ExBulletin

 Google Contacts now allows users to add and edit contacts from the sidebar

-Google has announced that it will roll out new features to its contact management service, Google Contacts.
+SAN FRANCISCO: Google has announced new features for its contact management service, Google Contacts.
 This will allow users to create new contacts or edit existing contacts from the Contacts Sidebar.

 Previously, visiting “contacts.google.com” was the only way to edit or add Google contacts, the tech giant said in a Workspace Updates blog post.